 This TV comes with a 100 watts supersonic soundbar, which comes integrated with six-unit JBL Cinema speakers.
 This TV comes with Dolby Digital decoding and also DTS X virtual surround sound.

-The audio of this TV is pretty good, which apart from being load is crystal clear.
+The audio of this TV is pretty good, which apart from being loaded is crystal clear.
 This TV produces a good bass effect too.
 It brings you much closer to a Cinematic experience.

 You can play almost all applications on this TV and even side-load them from outside.
 The voice command feature is highly responsive and follows your commands promptly.